billythehippo/VBANEmitter.vst3/README.md

 It has been tested only on Linux and Mac OS but we all know about JUCE

-To build it on Linux just clone this repo, go to Builds/LinuxMakeFile, open terminal there and type "make" It will be places to ~/vst3, just move it to directory what you want (if you want).
+BUILD: To build it on Linux just clone this repo, go to Builds/LinuxMakeFile, open terminal there and type "make" It will be places to ~/vst3, just move it to directory what you want (if you want).
 To build it on Mac OS use xcodebuild (see its docs or ask GPT).
 To build it on/for other platforms just ask GPT how to build basic JUCE project.
+OR: Linux/Mac

+mkdir build && cd build
+cmake -DCHANNELS= .. # number is of channels (must be from 1 to 64, default 2)
+make -j # pnum is number of processors you want to use for building

 Roadmap: to test it on Windows, iOS and even on Android.